cs4241-19a/a1-gettingstarted/README.md

 - Designed an animated widget box of coursework
 - Fixed bugs with the original template where the email hyperlink malfunctions if the previous textbox inline is not long enough

+In Progress:
-*Currently working on inserting a sticky section title with Waypoint but got stuck and could not figure out why...
+Currently working on inserting a sticky section title with Waypoint but got stuck and could not figure out why...